-- English 20-1/2 (5 credits)

-- Social Studies 20-1/2 (5 credits)

-- General Music 20 (5 credits)
+- Instrumental Music 20 (5 credits)

 - Chamber Ensemble 25 (5 credits)

-- Com Tech 20 Music Technology (4 credits)
+- Com Tech 20 Music Technology (4 credits).
+One COM Tech credit each in:

+- AV Pre-Production

+- Production

+- Post-Production

-- o 1 COM Tech credit each in: AV Pre-Production, Production, Post-Production, and Media Impact
+- Media Impact

 Visual Arts and Media Academy

 Students in the Visual Arts & Media Academy (VAM) will learn through an integrated visual arts approach.
 They will develop their skills and passion in art and media while learning about their role as artists.